 That said, if you don’t have your manuscript ready it’s probably better if you simply bookmark these instructions for future reference as there is little that you can do with them until you have a completed (and preferably edited) manuscript.
 Bonus points if it is formatted too, but I digress.

 Now, if you have your completed manuscript, fantastic!
 That’s an enormous accomplishment and I hope you took at least an evening to celebrate.

 So now what?

-From here, it is time to start answering a number of questions which will, in turn, determine what your next steps are.
+From here, it is time to familiarize yourself with publishing terminology while answering a number of questions.
+This will, in turn, help you determine what your next steps are.
 Luckily there are no wrong answers—just some answers are more work or more costly than others.